(July 22, 1873 – November 9, 1957)

-Ettore Pozzoli was born on July 22, 1873 in Seregno, in the province of Milano.
+Ettore Pozzoli was born in Seregno, in the province of Milano.

 After learning the rudiments of music from his father, in 1884 he was admitted to the Milano Conservatory, where he first studied clarinet under Romeo Orsi.
 In 1885 he abandoned the clarinet and began piano studies under Disma Fumagalli; two years later he embarked on studies in counterpoint and fugue under Michele Saladino.
 Continuing his studies in piano under Vincenzo Appiani, Pozzoli graduated in 1894; in 1896 he received his second diploma in composition, after studying under Vincenzo Ferroni.